Władysław Anders

 The tombstone of General Anders at the Polish War Cemetery at Monte Cassino in Italy.

 The Polish War Cemetery at Monte Cassino in Italy.

-Władysław Albert Anders (11 August 1892 – 12 May 1970) was a Polish military officer and politician, and prominent member of the Polish government-in-exile in London.
+Władysław Albert Anders (/pl/; 11 August 1892 – 12 May 1970) was a Polish military officer and politician, and a prominent member of the Polish government-in-exile in London.

 Born in Krośniewice-Błonie, then part of the Russian Empire, he served in the Imperial Russian Army during World War I and later joined the Polish Land Forces after Poland regained its independence in 1918.

 During World War II, Anders was captured by Soviet forces and imprisoned, but he was later released to form a Polish Army to fight against the Germans alongside the Red Army.
-He led the Polish II Corps throughout the Italian Campaign, including the capture of Monte Cassino.
+He led the Polish II Corps throughout the Italian campaign, including the capture of Monte Cassino.

 After the war, Anders was deprived of his citizenship and military rank by the Soviet-installed communist government of Poland.
-He remained in Britain, working for the Polish Government in Exile and various charities.
+He remained in Britain, working for the Polish government in exile and various charities.
 In 1989, after the collapse of communist rule in Poland, his citizenship and military rank were posthumously reinstated.

 Biography

 Before World War II

-Anders was born on 11 August 1892 to his father Albert Anders and mother Elizabeth (maiden name Tauchert) in the village of Krośniewice–Błonie, 96 km west of Warsaw, in what was then a part of the Russian Empire.
-Both his parents were of Baltic-German origin and he was baptised as a member of the Protestant Evangelical-Augsburg Church in Poland.
+Anders was born on 11 August 1892 to his father, Albert Anders, and mother, Elżbieta (née Tauchert), in the village of Krośniewice–Błonie, 96 km west of Warsaw, then part of the Russian Empire.
+Both his parents were of Baltic German origin and had been polonized long before his birth.
+He was baptised as a member of the Protestant Evangelical-Augsburg Church in Poland.
 He had three brothers – Karol, Tadeusz and Jerzy, all of whom also went on to pursue careers in the military.

 Anders attended a technical high school in Warsaw and later studied at Riga Technical University, where he became a member of the Polish student fraternity Arkonia.
-After graduation Anders was accepted into the Russian Military School for reserve officers.
+After graduation, Anders was accepted into a Russian Military School for reserve officers.
 As a young officer, he served in the 1st Krechowiecki Lancers Regiment of the Imperial Russian Army during World War I.

 When Poland regained its independence in November 1918, Anders joined the newly formed Polish Land Forces.
-During the Polish–Soviet War of 1919–1921 he commanded the 15th Poznań Uhlans Regiment and was awarded the Silver Cross of the Virtuti Militari.
-After the war Anders continued his military education in France at the École spéciale militaire de Saint-Cyr and upon graduation he returned to Poland, where he served on the general staff of the Polish Army under General Tadeusz Rozwadowski (Chief of the General Staff from 1920 to 1921).
+During the Polish–Soviet War of 1919–1921, he commanded the 15th Poznań Uhlans Regiment and was awarded the Silver Cross of the Virtuti Militari.
+After the war, Anders continued his military education in France at the École spéciale militaire de Saint-Cyr, and upon graduation he returned to Poland, where he served on the general staff of the Polish Army under General Tadeusz Rozwadowski, Chief of the General Staff from 1920 to 1921.

-Anders opposed Józef Piłsudski's May Coup in Poland in 1926, but unlike Jordan-Rozwadowski, he avoided persecution by the Sanation regime that assumed power after the coup.
+Anders opposed Józef Piłsudski's May Coup in Poland in 1926, but unlike Rozwadowski, he avoided persecution by the Sanation regime that assumed power after the coup.
 Piłsudski made him the commander of a cavalry brigade in 1931 and he was promoted to the rank of general three years later.